phdonner/phdonner/markdown.md

 ## Emoji fonts in Markdown and on WWW pages

 When I started this README I received a lot of redundant images, which looked like emoji ;) symbols.
 It would, however, be nice to know where all these decorative characters are coming from: 😕 👔 👗 👋 🌱 🐶 🌼 🌻.
-OK, some of them are provided with Microsoft Windows 11 Segoe UI Emoji font and similar projects (cf. [Emoji Objects](https://emojipedia.org/objects), [Open Source OpenMoji](https://openmoji.org/) contains literally thousands of them).
+OK, some of them are provided with Microsoft Windows 11 Segoe UI Emoji font and similar resources (cf. [Emoji Objects](https://emojipedia.org/objects), [Open Source OpenMoji](https://openmoji.org/) contains literally thousands of them).
 These emoji characters could be meaningful in the context of our project:

 * 📚 Literature
 * 📹 Video content